Are you fantasizing about bath bombs that fizz, release incredible aromas, or provide health benefits with essential oils.

 Basic Bath Bomb Ingredients

-We could just tell you the basic bath bomb recipe and send you on your way.
-But by understanding what each ingredient contributes to the success of your bath bomb, you’ll be better equipped to improvise your own bath bomb recipe later on.
+I could just tell you the basic bath bomb recipe and send you on your way.
+But by understanding what each ingredient contributes to the success of your bath bomb will give you the information you’ll need to improvise your own bath bomb recipe later on.
+Here is a list to help you quickly order all the ingredients and tools you’ll need for the bath bomb recipes in this post.

-Carrier Oil – This ingredient in a bath bomb carries the more potent, concentrated essential oils to your skin.
+This ingredient in a bath bomb is used to carry the more potent, concentrated essential oils to your skin.
 The vegetable oil in a bath bomb recipe could be coconut oil, almond oil, jojoba oil, or any other plant-based oil.
 These oils are lightly scented and generally moisturizing.

-Essential Oil – This type of oil is extracted from a plant and contains the essence of the plant’s aroma.
+This type of oil is extracted from a plant and contains the essence of the plant’s aroma.
 It’s created using a distillation process and is quite potent in terms of its effect and scent.
+You’ll want to patch test essential oils on your skin before using to be sure you don’t have a reaction.
 Different essential oils are believed to cause different effects.
 For example, lavender is said to decrease anxiety, while ginseng is good to ramp up energy.

 There are several types and shapes of molds available for bath bombs.